 I'm a technology enthusiast, and this is my homepage.
 I want to build load-bearing systems that survive me.

-I'm currently a software engineer at Google, working on Fuchsia, a modern operating system that aims to bring object capabilities to real systems (among other things).
-I maintain zxcrypt, our encrypted storage driver, and work on applying the Principle of Least Authority to the runtime environment we expose to programs.
+I was a software engineer at Google for five years, working on Fuchsia, a modern operating system that aims to bring object capabilities to real systems (among other things).
+On the Security team, I maintained zxcrypt, our encrypted storage driver, worked on applying the Principle of Least Authority to the runtime environment we expose to programs, and implemented verified execution controls.
+On the Foundation Infrastructure team, I did lots of work on reliability for both the OS itself and our CI infrastructure provisioning devices, improved build and test times, and root-caused and reverted hundreds of regressions.

 Before that, I worked at Sandstorm building a usable and secure platform for running web apps.
 I did a bit of everything: core platform features, UX, developer tooling, documentation, the whole nine yards.